Topl/BramblJS/README.md

     .then(res => { console.log('\nConfirmed transaction'); console.log(res) })
     .catch(console.log)
 ```

+# Testing
+package.json contains 2 scripts to run the mocha tests: `test` for general usage and `testOnWindows` specifically for Windows.
+Run the following on your terminal: ```npm run-script testOnMac```

 # License
 BramblJS is licensed under the [Mozilla Public License version 2.0 (MPL 2.0)](https://www.mozilla.org/en-US/MPL/2.0).
 A copy of this license may be found [here](../LICENSE.md)